Bowflex’s BXT216 is a high-end treadmill loaded with some of the most impressive specs you’re going to find on any home unit in this price range.

 With Bowflex’s Soft Drop folding system, folding and unfolding is quick and easy on your back.
 The hydraulic assist does most of the work for you.

 But just because it’s a folding treadmill doesn’t mean there was any skimping in the frame department.
-Far from it.
-The BXT216 has a very robust frame and is capable of holding users who weigh up to 400 lb.

 This weight capacity is higher than most comparable models who max out in the 300 -350 lb range.